 "Norman Bataille has been a musician who has covered professionally different genres in the past few years.
 Having a peculiar sound taste, achieved with his own repertory and band, he is being successful when creating his jazzy mix that could be recognised by the ones who have enjoyed his music before.
 Today the Maxim Rock has the pleasure to have him along with his band on stage”.

-Settled down in the UAE and performing as a solo artist, still today he is living the dream of making his own music.
+Settled down between Macedonia and the UAE and performing as a solo artist, still today he is living the dream of making his own music.
 Book him here!